uccross/skyhookdm-workflows/rook/README.md

 ```

 This workflow benchmarks the RADOS Object store and plots the latency, bandwidth and IOPS at varying IO depths over a given period of time for Sequential and Random R/W workloads.
 Example RADOS benchmark plots are shown below.
+The node that needs to host the client pod can be controlled through the `CLIENT` variable.

 Each of the OSD's write throughput and IOPS is also measured using the `ceph tell` benchmark tool.
 A set of example RADOS benchmark plots are shown below.